jakub100ful/Immersify/README.md

 # Installation

-1. Download a copy of the project.
+1. Download a copy of the project and extract it into a preferred folder.
 2. Open a command prompt or terminal in the project root folder (Immersify by default).
-3. Type the following command to create a virtual environment: `python3 -m venv env`.
+3. Type the following command to create a virtual environment: `python3 -m venv env`
 4. Depending on your operating system, enter one of the following commands to activate the virtual environment.

 **On Windows:**